jakobzhao/geog328/README.md

 ### Week 9 : Dealing with Time on the Web

 In this week, we will introduce how to deal with time on the web.
-During the lectures, the instructor will walk you through a more complicated application that illustrate how geographical data changes over time.
+The instructor will walk you through a more complicated application that illustrate how geographical data changes over time.
 In the lab session, you will continue to work on your final project.

 <!-- Nov 28 -->